Particular/docs.particular.net/nservicebus/upgrades/asp-saga-deduplication.md

 	Sagas of type {sagaType.Name} with the following identifiers '<comma separated list of message identifiers>' are considered duplicates because of the violation of the Unique property {propertyName}.

 When this happens the involved messages will be sent to the error queue.
-Once in the error queue you will need to re-queue the error messages so that they can be reprocessed.
+Once in the error queue those messages will need to be re-queued so that they can be reprocessed.
 To re-queue messages follow the instructions for [Errors and Retries using Service Insight](/serviceinsight/#errors-and-retries).